aws/graph-notebook/CONTRIBUTING.md

 Thank you for your interest in contributing to the graph-notebook project!
 Whether it's a bug report, new feature, new notebook, correction, or additional documentation, we greatly value feedback and contributions from our community.

-Please read through this document before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

 Before reporting a bug/feature request, or creating a pull request, please ensure that:

-1. Please check existing open or recently closed issues to make sure someone else hasn't reported the issue already.
-For pull requests, check open and recently merged pull requests.
+1. You have checked there aren't already open or recently closed issues/pull requests for your request.
-2. Ensure you are working against the latest source on the `main` branch.
+2. You are working against the latest source on the `main` branch.
 3. You open an issue to discuss any significant work - we would hate for your time to be wasted.

 ## Security Issue Notifications